timescale/docs.timescale.com-content/using-timescaledb.md

 # Using TimescaleDB

 TimescaleDB focuses on _simplicity_ for our users and how they can operate and manage their database, infrastructure, and applications, especially at scale.

-First and foremost, developed TimescaleDB as an extension to PostgreSQL, rather than building a time-series database from scratch.
+First and foremost, we developed TimescaleDB as an extension to PostgreSQL, rather than building a time-series database from scratch.
 We also chose not to introduce our own custom query language.
 Instead, TimescaleDB fully embraces SQL.